 Suffering another mild brain injury on top of another has accumulative effects, meaning it exposes to a significantly increased risk of serious damage.
 It can lead to disability and even death.
 This is why detecting and diagnosing primary TBI is especially important.
 Athletes who continue to play, even for a few minutes, after sustaining a concussion, take twice as long to recover as those who come off the field and stop playing immediately.
 Similarly, those who return to a contact sport before they are fully recovered are more likely to have a prolonged and only partial recovery.
 Unfortunately a lot of cases go undiagnosed and untreated.

 An example of a wrong return-to-play decision happened when Victoria Azarenka, a 21-year-old tennis player, collapsed in the US open midgame.
 She had suffered a head injury before the game while warming up.
-She had been examined by medical personnel just before the game who didn’t find anything wrong with her.
+She had been examined by medical personnel, who did not find anything wrong with her, just before the game.
 She was later diagnosed with mild concussion.

 Repeated concussion cases are more serious but less recognized since the earlier trauma is probably unreported.
 A high school senior football linebacker was injured in a game on Nov.
 1, 2012.
 The injury was diagnosed as a brain bleed.
 He collapsed on the field and later had emergency surgery.
 He had a concussion earlier in the season and had to sit out one game before being cleared to play by a physician.
 Recovery was incomplete, however.